-10. Test sensitivity and specificity
+11 .
+Test sensitivity and specificity

-The estimates provided in Section 2, Section 7, Section 8 and Section 9 are for the percentage of the privateresidential population testing positive for the coronavirus (COVID-19), otherwise known as the positivity rate.
+The estimates provided in Section 2, Section 7, Section 8, Section 9 and Section 10 are for the percentage of the private-residential population testing positive for the coronavirus (COVID-19), otherwise known as the positivity rate.
 We do not report the prevalence rate.
 To calculate the prevalence rate, we would need an accurate understanding of the swab test's sensitivity (true-positive rate) and specificity (true-negative rate).

 While we do not know the true sensitivity and specificity of the test, our data and related studies provide an indication of what these are likely to be.
 In particular, the data suggest that the false-positive rate is very low, under 0.005%.
-To understand the potential impact of false-positives and false-negatives, we have estimated what the prevalence would be in two scenarios using different test sensitivity and the same specificity rates.
 We do not know the sensitivity of the swab test.
 However, other studies suggest that sensitivity may be somewhere between 85% and 98%.